AmberELEC/AmberELEC/README.md

 git clone https://github.com/fewtarius/351ELEC.git 351ELEC
 cd 351ELEC
 git checkout master
-./build_351elec.sh {LI or AK}
+make world
 ```

 The resulting image will be located in 351ELEC/target.
 Use 'dd' or your favorite image writer to write it to a microSD.
+Note: The first boot after partitioning will take a minute or two, subsequent boots are much faster.

 If you want to build the addon:
 ```